jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/09September.md

 # September

+## Day 05
+#### Fall fairs have been a feature of North American life since early in the nineteenth century.
+At the end of the harvest, people from rural areas have come together to celebrate.
+Usually, these fairs take the form of a competition regarding the best of all farm products of that year.

+#### When the United States and Canada were organized, they were divided into small units called counties.
+Larger units were called states or provinces.
+Many of the best-known fairs are county fairs or state fairs.

+#### Since these fairs are usually annual events, many have developed permanent buildings over the years.
+Most of these are large barn-like structures.

+#### Usually, there is a grandstand, which is a stage with wooden seats around it.
+Here entertainers perform for an audience during the fair.
+Country and western singers are usually popular at fairs, but so are comedians, clowns, dancers and musicians.

+#### Ploughing contests test the strength and steadiness of horses, and so do pulling contests.

+#### Every kind of grain, fruit, vegetable, berry and animal is tested, and only the best win a ribbon.

+#### Fall fairs have taken over the idea of the midway from the circus.
+The midway has rides like Ferris wheels, merry-go-rounds, and roller coasters.
+It also has games of chance and skill, such as trying to throw a small hoop over a large bottle.

+#### North American children know about Hiroshima.
+They are taught about the dangers of nuclear war.
+There was a blinding flash of light, a scorching heat, and a mushroom cloud rose up.
+People close to the explosion were instantly vaporized.
+Many of those further away would die from burns and radiation.
+Sixty thousand houses were destroyed immediately.

+#### Even those who were not seriously injured in the explosion later became very ill.
+They became very sick from radiation poisoning.
+Many developed leukemia - a disease of the blood and bone marrow.

+#### There is a Peace Museum in Hiroshima which has objects left by the explosion.
+These include bottles, metal, stones and tiles twisted into strange shapes by the heat.
+There are objects on which people were vaporized, so that their shape appears like a shadow on the material.

+#### World War II was a long and bitter war.
+The rules of war, which said not to kill civilians, were forgotten.
+Hitler bombed London, hoping to break the spirit of the English.
+Then England bombed Germany to destroy the factories and kill the people who worked in them.
+Americans wanted revenge for the Japanese attack on Pearl Harbor.
+The U.S. government had spent $6 billion developing the A-bomb and wanted to use it.

 ## Day 04
 #### The result of ParticipAction was impressive.
 Canadians became more active in the years following the program's inception.